 Plus, regular exercise helps your child’s brain release feel-good endorphins, helping them feel happier on a daily basis!
 According to Greene Broillet & Wheeler, dehydration is a major risk for young athletes.
 Always be prepared with adequate water and electrolyte-infused beverages to ensure your child performs their best.

 Studies have found that your child’s self-esteem is already very well established by the age of five; however, you can help them build on that with regular team-building activities like group sports!
 Through sports, your child develops mastery of a skill set, allowing them to build confidence as they improve.

-Building strength and endurance also bolsters children’s self-esteem as they learn how to control their bodies and use them to perform complex tasks.
-And, while youth sports are more about comradery than competition, winning a game can work wonders for building self-confidence.
+Building strength and endurance also bolster children’s self-esteem as they learn how to control their bodies and use them to perform complex tasks.
+And, while youth sports are more about comradery than the competition, winning a game can work wonders for building self-confidence.